Let's all try together

 Talk about people who are special to them and say what makes their family and friends special to them

 Enjoys joining in with family customs and routines

 Identify some of the qualities of a good friend

 Routines in Reception

-PE is on Tuesdays and Wednesdays.
-Please make sure your child their PE kit in a draw string bag as rucksacks are too bulky for the space we have on pegs.
-Our PE kit is a white T-shirt, black shorts, a black sweatshirt and black joggers, (a spare pair of socks is a good idea if your child wears tights to school).
-Please make sure all kit is clearly named - even pumps and shoes.
+PE is on Wednesdays.
+Please ensure your child has their full kit for outdoor lessons.
+This is black joggers, white t-shirt, black sweatshirt and pumps (a spare pair of socks is a good idea if your child wears tights).
+Please make sure all kit is clearly named and in a draw string bag.
 Please send to school at the beginning of each half term and it will come home at the end of each half term.

 Water bottles will be sent home at the end of the school day to be washed and refilled ready for the next day.
 Hydration is really important and aids concentration and learning.